d-oderbolz/camxrunner/README.txt

 When changing the CAMx-runner.sh, make sure to commit it to the SVN Repository using

-	svn commit -m"This is wath I did ..."
+	svn commit -m"This is what I did ..."
 CAMx-runner.sh